-Ayurveda is the oldest medical system in the world.
+Ayurveda is recognized by the World Health Organization as on of the the world’s foremost traditional medical practices.
 Like yoga, it is also indigenous to India.
 It has been practiced for more than 5000 years and is still highly effective and widely used.
 The word Ayurveda means “science of life” or “lore of life” in Sanskrit.
 The guiding principle of Ayurveda is to promote health through the balance of the five natural elements— earth, water, fire, air and space (ether).

-Due to the unique qualities of these elements, it is believed that their pairing creates three distinct energetic constitutions or “doshas”.
+Due to the unique qualities of the elements, it is believed that certain elements have innate relationships to one another.
+As such, three distinct energetic constitutions or “doshas” are formed.
 The three doshas are known as Vata, Pitta and Kapha.
-Within the body, each dosha has specific mental, physical and emotional characteristics and handles certain functions, such as digestion, hormonal activity and communication.
+We embody all three doshas to varying degrees and each dosha has specific mental, physical and emotional characteristics and responsibilities within us.

 Health and Dis-ease